Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 - **Active Profile** = Only one active at a time, determines current permissions
 - **Admin Role** = Bypasses permission checks, can manage other profiles
 - **Profile Switching** = Deactivates all, activates target, updates permissions in real-time
+- **Data Ownership** = All data (quotes, invoices, clients) belongs to parent user account, shared across all profiles
+- **Profile Purpose** = Profiles are permission containers only - they control feature access, not data ownership

 ---